(Papers) ACET Paper May 2010 "ST5 – Finance and Investment A"

 Q 3)

-a) (i) Explain how a pension fund uses Asset Liability Modeling (ALM) in the context of investment strategy.
+a) (i) Explain how a pension fund uses Asset Liability Modeling (ALM) in the

 (ii) Describe the key stages in an ALM exercise.